MSR FreeLite 2 UltraLight Review

 We are pleased with MSR's attention to detail in the weight savings department.
 The zipper flaps have high-quality Velcro, small zippers and cord zipper pulls (instead of heavier metal) and small pole clips and toggles — all small, well thought out details to reduce weight.

 Because the FreeLite is not completely freestanding, it can be slightly tricky to set up, but find it easier to set up than the Fly Creek.
 We find the best way to set up this tent is to stake out the four corners first to a perfect square; then you don't have to worry if the single pole at the back is supported.
 As we mentioned in the comfort section, you have to be careful when tensioning the doors of this tent as it can make the middle pole bow and create less headroom.

 MSR has made a slight sacrifice of durability to make this tent much lighter than the Hubba Hubba.
 It has a thin, 15 Denier weight fly and floor material, versus the Hubba's 20 D. The REI Half Dome 2+ has the heaviest 75 Denier fly material.

 We would bring the FreeLite 2 along on all our two-person backpacking adventures.

-The FreeLite 2 retails for $490, which is more than the Hubba Hubba, and we would gladly pay that extra money to shave almost three-quarters of a pound.
-However, we think the Double Rainbow is a much better deal for $289; it's a lighter tent.
+The FreeLite 2 retails for more more than the Hubba Hubba, and we would gladly pay that extra money to shave almost three-quarters of a pound.
+However, we think the Double Rainbow is a much better deal; it's a lighter tent.
 The NEMO Blaze is an even lighter more packable tent that won our Top Pick Award for Lightweight.